HL7NZ/nhi/input/pagecontent/OnboardingAndComplianceTesting.md

 Birthdate:26-02-1995 <br />
 Gender: Male </td>
 <td>Input: Above criteria can be entered <br />
-Output: All identity information is displayed for the patient.
-The patient:
+Output: All identity information is displayed for the patient. <br />
+The patient: <br />
 <li>Is alive</li>
 <li>Has 4 names - no name use + preferred = true, no name use + preferred = false, one ‘baby of’, one maiden</li>
 <li>The preferred name should have all name parts populated</li>